MIT MBA GMAT Scores: What Score Do I Need?

 TTP PRO TIP:

-Think of your direct competition as those MIT Sloan students whose profiles are similar to yours, and ask yourself, how deep is the pool you’re swimming in?
+Think of your direct competition as those applicants whose profiles are similar to yours, and ask yourself how deep the pool you’re swimming in is.

-Particularly if you come from an industry or have an academic background that is not known for requiring much in the way of quantitative reasoning, an impressive GMAT Quant score could be the key to assuring admissions that you have what it takes to excel in rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.
-(Shooting for a top-notch Integrated Reasoning score also wouldn’t hurt.)
-Generally speaking, top MBA programs prefer to see GMAT Quant scores of 47 or higher, but if you need to compensate for quant weaknesses in your application, a score in the 49-51 range could be a smart play, especially since MIT is known to be highly quant-focused.
+Particularly if you come from an industry or have an academic background that is not known for requiring much in the way of quantitative reasoning, an impressive GMAT Quant score could be the key to assuring admissions that you can excel in rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.
+(Shooting for a top-notch Data Insights score also wouldn’t hurt.)
+Generally speaking, top MBA programs prefer to see GMAT Quant scores of 85 (66th percentile) or higher.
+Still, if you need to compensate for quant weaknesses in your application, a score above 85 (89th percentile) could be a smart play, especially since MIT is known to be highly quant-focused.

-Now, what if your background is very quant-focused, putting you among the majority of MIT Sloan students, and you’re in a relatively well-represented group in most, if not all, respects — academically, professionally, and personally?
-In that case, a GMAT Verbal score in the 40s could be a great way to get your application noticed by admissions, particularly if you score in the coveted top 2% of all test-takers (V44+).
+Now, what if your background is very quant-focused, putting you among the majority of MIT Sloan applicants, and you’re in a relatively well-represented group in most or all respects?
+In that case, a GMAT score in the top 10% could be a great way to get your application noticed by admissions, particularly if you score in the coveted top 2% of all test-takers (V87+).

 Although there is no GMAT score or set of scores that can guarantee your entry in MIT Sloan (or any other school), if you think of your GMAT scores as a tool to help you fill “gaps” in your applicant profile, you can give yourself the best possible chance at rising to the top of the heap.
 So, as you evaluate the strengths and weaknesses of your profile, you should set minimum score goals not only for your total GMAT score but also for your individual section scores.